OWASP/OdTM/guide/README.md

 The OdTM framework is based on Data Flow Diagrams (DFDs), used to depict information flows between system components and external entities for the security purposes.
-To get into the cloud security field we use the ACCTP model as an ontological domain-specific threat model, biult from the ACCTP catalog.
+To get into the cloud security field we use the ACCTP model as an ontological domain-specific threat model, built from the ACCTP catalog.
 The last is a catalog of threat patterns for cloud computing.

 The proposed means allow creation of general threat models (lists) for common cloud configurations.
 Such a list is used to discuss the security issues of cloud components and figure out the right